awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 Note that the `Get-S3Bucket` cmdlet specifies the name of the profile created by running the `Set-AWSSamlRoleProfile` cmdlet\.
 This command could be useful if you had set a role profile earlier in your session \(for example, by running the `Set-AWSCredential` cmdlet\) and wanted to use a different role profile for the `Get-S3Bucket` cmdlet\.
 The profile manager makes temporary credentials available to the `Get-S3Bucket` cmdlet\.

-Although the credentials expire after 1 hour \(a limit enforced by STS\), Tools for PowerShell automatically refreshes the credentials by requesting a new SAML assertion when the tool detects that the current credentials have expired\.
+Although the credentials expire after 1 hour \(a limit enforced by STS\), AWS Tools for PowerShell automatically refreshes the credentials by requesting a new SAML assertion when the tool detects that the current credentials have expired\.

 For domain\-joined users, this process occurs without interruption, because the current user's Windows identity is used during authentication\.
-For non\-domain\-joined user accounts, Tools for PowerShell shows a PowerShell credential prompt requesting the user password\.
+For non\-domain\-joined user accounts, AWS Tools for PowerShell shows a PowerShell credential prompt requesting the user password\.
 The user provides credentials that are used to reauthenticate the user and get a new assertion\.

 ### Example 3: Get Instances in a Region<a name="example-3-get-instances-in-a-region"></a>